Inquiry into audit – the reviews

 The CMA published an update paper on 18 December 2018. and are now reviewing further submissions before producing a final report.
 They issued their final report on 18 April 2019, which sets out their recommendations to address competition issues in the audit market.
 These recommendations include operational splits for the Big Four’s UK audit work, mandatory joint audit, regulation of UK companies’ audit committees, and a five year progress review by the regulator.

 ‘The CMA published their final report into the audit market on 18 April 2019 and made recommendations to the Department for Business, Energy and Industrial Strategy for consideration.
-The Department launched a consultation of the recommendations on 18 July 2019 with a closing date for submissions of 13 September 2019 – ICAEW will be responding.’
+The Department launched a consultation of the recommendations on 18 July 2019 with a closing date for submissions of 13 September 2019 – ICAEW responded.

 Sir John Kingman’s reviews into the Financial Reporting Council, and auditor procurement and remuneration